alexeygrigorev/mlwiki.org/index.php/Hibernate_interview_questions.md

 ---
-title: "Hibernate interview questions"
 layout: default
 permalink: /index.php/Hibernate_interview_questions
+tags:
+- interviews
+- java
+title: Hibernate interview questions
 ---

-# Hibernate interview questions

 ## Hibernate
 - Benefits and risks of using Hibernate
 - What is a SessionFactory?
 Is it a thread-safe object?